ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ### Draft

 > "You should be happy, Michael.
 We all live American dream -- dream spies like you helped make.
 Open borders, free markets, everyone's friends."
-Peter J. Lucas as Pyotr Chechik from Broadcast TV's _Burn Notice_
+Peter J. Lucas as Pyotr Chechik from Cable TV's _Burn Notice_

 My second week was, all things considered, normal, in that my second week at most companies I spend my time assessing the company itself as much as I can against any workload assigned.
 At that point, I had the central code bases setup on my computer and running, and had a decent idea of how the code reflected against the things and behaviors presented on the screen in front of me.